JavaScript Required

 3) Performance death by a thousand cuts

-One developer adds a page builder.
-Another adds three tracking scripts.
-Another installs a caching plugin that conflicts with your theme.
+One developer adds a page builder like Divi.
+Another adds three tracking scripts such as Google Analytics 4 and Facebook Pixel.
+Another installs a caching plugin like WP Rocket that conflicts with your theme.
 Another uploads uncompressed images straight from a phone.
 Each change on its own is defensible.
 Together, they slow your site, tank your Core Web Vitals, and make future improvements harder because nobody wants to touch the “fragile” setup.

 4) SEO issues that don’t look like SEO issues

 SEO problems often appear after a developer “just” changes templates, URLs, or plugins.
-You might not notice until rankings drop or leads dry up.
+You might not notice until discoverability drops or leads dry up.
 Common culprits include broken redirects, accidental noindex tags, inconsistent canonical tags, and duplicate pages created by faceted navigation or parameters.

-If canonicals are being set by different plugins or themes, things get messy fast.
+If canonicals are being set by different plugins like Yoast SEO or themes, things get messy fast.
 If you want a plain-English breakdown of what can go wrong here, see Canonical URLs Explained: Why They Matter and What Happens When You Get Them Wrong.

 5) Plugin and dependency chaos

 On WordPress and many CMS platforms, developers solve problems by adding plugins.
 Over time you end up paying for multiple plugins that do the same job, some abandoned by their authors, some incompatible with your PHP version, and some holding your site hostage during updates.
-In custom builds, the same happens with libraries and packages.
+In custom builds, the same happens with libraries and packages managed through npm or Composer.

 When maintenance becomes guesswork